Optimal optomechanical cavity setups with highly reflecting membranes: Optimization of an optomechanical setup

 \section{Optimization of an optomechanical setup}

 When discussing above the advantages and disadvantages of various configuration containing a highly reflecting membrane we felt free with manipulating with all parameters of the systems.
-However, in practice, the experimenter will seek to obtain the highest figure of merit for their application with a given high-reflecting membrane.
-Let us the parasitic loss $T_s$, and the minimum membrane transmission $T_{m, min}$, while allow the membrane transmission be widely tunable above this value via changing the operating wavelength.
-Beyond the chosen value of the membrane transmission $T_m \geq T_{m, min}$, further quantities are in the hands of the experimenter to choose freely: the separation $\delta$ between the membrane the adjacent mirror, the overall length of the cavity $l$, and the coupling mirror transmission $T$.
-The first practical choice the experimenter will have to make is the proximity of the membrane to another mirror.
-This will determine the separation $\delta$.
-All schemes favour short $\delta$.
+However, in practice, the experimenter will seek to obtain the highest figure of merit for their application with a given high reflecting membrane.
+Let us fix the parasitic loss $T_s$, and the minimum membrane transmission $T_{m, min}$, while allow the membrane transmission be widely tunable above this value via changing the operating wavelength.
+The other quantities, which are in the hands of the experimenter, are as follows: the separation $\delta$ between the membrane and the adjacent mirror, the overall length of the cavity $l$, and the coupling mirror transmission $T$.
+All schemes favour a small $\delta$ .
+Thus it should be set minimal.
 A membrane-mirror separation down to $(1.6 \pm 0.8)~\mu\text{m}$ was reported in \cite{dumont_flexure-tuned_2019}.
 Once the achievable $\delta$ has been chosen, we can discuss optimal choices for the remaining free parameters.

 It was shown above that w.r.t. the cooperativity, the best configurations are MAK or FP while w.r.t the weighted cooperativity FP is always the best.
 For this reason, we will address the optimization of MAK or FP w.r.t. the cooperativity and PF w.r.t the weighted cooperativity.